quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 TODO: pending QUIC working group discussion.
 This text reflects the initial (qlog draft 01 and 02) setup.

 There are several ways of defining qlog events.
-In practice, we have seen two main types used so far: a) those that map directly to concepts seen in the protocols (e.g., `packet_sent`) and b) those that act as aggregating events that combine data from several possible protocol behaviors or code paths into one (e.g., `parameters_set`).
+In practice,  two main types of approach have been observed: a) those that map directly to concepts seen in the protocols (e.g., `packet_sent`) and b) those that act as aggregating events that combine data from several possible protocol behaviors or code paths into one (e.g., `parameters_set`).
 The latter are typically used as a means to reduce the amount